 Low-cost Sacramento Child Support Attorney

-Affordable child support attorney Michael Benavides helps custodial parents gain fair child support awards.
-Unlike many family law attorneys, Michael believes in transparent pricing and predictable billing so clients can afford an attorney throughout their child support case.
-Accordingly, Michael Benavides charges a low hourly rate of $250 per hour payable by credit card.
+Affordable child support attorney Jin Kim helps custodial parents gain fair child support awards.
+Unlike many family law attorneys, Jin believes in transparent pricing and predictable billing so clients can afford an attorney throughout their child support case.
+Accordingly, Jin Kim only charges $100 for a consultation and a low retainer fee to start a case.

 To learn more about child support and divorce call (916) 250-1610 to schedule your consultation.